NavoditC/Route-Planning/README.md

 # Route Planning

-This repo contains the code for Route Planning between the start and target locations.
+This repository contains the code for Route Planning between the start and target locations.

 <img src="map.png" width="600" height="450" />